Zeen1th/HowLongToBeatpy/README.md

- Make sure to delete any thing you dont want to use like the google sheet update Run the .py file using cmd
+ Make sure to delete anything you do not want to use like the Google sheet update Run the .py file using cmd

+ <h1>Installing</h1>